Your Funeral... My Trial

 Your Funeral...
-My Trial is the fourth studio album by the Australian rock band Nick Cave and the Bad Seeds, released on 3 November 1986 by Mute Records.
+My Trial is the fourth studio album by the rock band Nick Cave and the Bad Seeds, released on 3 November 1986 by Mute Records.
 The album was originally released as a double extended play (EP), while also issued on CD with a different running order and the additional track "Scum" which was originally a stand-alone single.
 During this period in his life, Cave was steeped in heroin addiction, perhaps evidenced by the melancholy, desperate mood of this album.

 This was the final Bad Seeds album to feature bassist Barry Adamson until he returned for the band's fifteenth studio album Push the Sky Away (2013).
-The title song is not related to "Your Funeral & My Trial", a 1958 single by blues musician Sonny Boy Williamson.
+The title song is not related to "Your Funeral & My Trial", a 1958 single by the American blues musician Sonny Boy Williamson.

 In 1993, Cave said of the album: "That particular record, which is my favourite of the records we've done, is very special to me and a lot of amazing things happened, musically, in the studio.
 There are some songs on that record that as far as I'm concerned are just about perfect as we can get really- songs like "The Carny", "Your Funeral, My Trial", and "Stranger Than Kindness", I think are really quite brilliant."
 Your Funeral...
 My Trial was the band's first album to reach the ARIA Top 100 Albums Chart, where it peaked at number 98, and also reached number one on the UK Independent Albums Chart.

 The album was remastered and reissued on 27 April 2009 as a collector's edition CD/DVD set.
 The CD features the original 8-song vinyl double EP's track listing and track order, while "Scum" is featured as a bonus audio track on the accompanying DVD.